signomix/signomix/README.md

 **IoT & data management platform**

->*Signomix is in the process of refactoring, including migration to the latest version of Cricket MSF and division into a set of microservices.
+>*Signomix is in the process of refactoring, including migration to the latest version of Cricket MSF and splitting it into a set of microservices.
 Stay tuned.*

 Components forming the platform: